 The Verdict

 The Vic Firth drum mutes are a nice way to mute to your kit quickly and easily with the option to reverse the muting just as easily.
-These are for people looking for a quick, cheap solution to drum kit silencing.
+These are for people looking for a quick, affordable solution to drum kit silencing.
+Personally, after trying out several different drum mutes from different brands, these are my favorites.

-Consider that there may be some negatives, such as a very deadened drum kit sound, a slight different feel and possibly a weird rubber smell.
-But if muting is what you are going for, these are worth a shot.
+Consider that there may be some drawbacks, such as a very deadened drum kit sound and a slightly different feel when striking your drums and cymbals.
+But if muting is what you are going for these will get the job done and do it well.

 Check Pricing or Buy Now